virtualolsonNo1/ChessBoard/README.md

 - finally the idea came up that when a piece is picked up to light up its possible moves, which prompted me to add 64 LEDs and another set of shift registers, this time serial in parallel out as opposed to parallel in serial out
 - Since at the time, I had been working with an stm32f411 microcontroller for my project at work, I used this same microcontroller for this project as to further learn
 - Similarly, this was first implemented using FreeRTOS, as I was comparing FreeRTOS and Zephyr for another work project on an NXP dev board when it comes to speed, ease of day-to-day coding, implementation differences (preemptive prioritization and time slicing vs tickless, event driven RTOS defaulting to cooperative threading), etc., which was very easy to add using ST's CubeMX tool, but was later removed as it was unnecessary for this bare metal project
+- switched from CDC to HID device with custom report descriptor
+-

 # MY CODE VS LIBRARIES AND GENERATED CODE
 - STM32CubeMX was used for pin muxing and the initial setup of each peripheral, which is why any code between "//USER CODE END" and "//USER CODE BEGIN" is auto generated, and any code not put between the "//USER CODE BEGIN" and "//USER CODE END" comments will be removed if any updates are made on CubeMX and code is regenerated